aravindhk/QESummerSchool/Day-5/exercise-7/README.md

 (taken from [CUDA Application Design and Development](https://doi.org/10.1016/B978-0-12-388426-8.00010-0))

-The data are first moved to the host memory, than sent through the NIC by an MPI call, received on the other hand and finally copied to the GPU memory of the destination node.
+The data are first moved to the host memory, than sent through the NIC by an MPI call, received on the other end and finally copied to the GPU memory of the destination node.

 On some systems this has a sizable impact on the performance of data communication and, whenever possible, a better communication strategy that can exploit direct GPU to GPU channels (like NVlink) can be setup by recent versions of OpenMPI.

 The following command can be used to check whether the OpenMPI version installed on your system support sending and receiving data residing on the GPU memory:

     ompi_info --parsable -l 9 --all | grep mpi_built_with_cuda_support:value